ilsao/personal-notes/Physics/Momentum and Collisions.md

 # 威儀指定習題

 1. Three boys stand on a 10kg wagon resting on a frictionless horizontal surface.
-The boys tkae turns running off the same end of the wagon with a velocity of 1.5/sec relative to the wagon.
+The boys take turns running off the same end of the wagon with a velocity of 1.5/sec relative to the wagon.
 The mass of each of the boys is 40kg.
 What is the final velocity of the wagon?

 Sol:
 ASKKKKKKKKK